xizde/archerage-damage-heal-meter-overlay/README.md

 ## Installation

-To use the ArcheRage Game Overlay, you need to have Python and PyQt5 installed on your computer.
-Once you have installed these dependencies, you can run the program by executing the following command in your terminal:
+To use the ArcheRage Game Overlay, you just need to set up the config.json "logFilePath" to your log location and execute the app.exe.

-python app.py

 ## Usage